THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Try this: Let your arms hang down totally relaxed.
 Observe how your fingers naturally curve.
 When your hand is at ease, the fingers curve naturally into the cupped position we want when playing the piano.

-The previous exercise was very easy, right?
-Now, the problem in the beginning is how to keep your hand posture as you are playing.
+The previous exercise was easy, right?
+Now, the problem, in the beginning, is how to keep your hand posture as you are playing.

 Well, just be patient with that.
 It will take a little time before you can naturally keep this position when you play, and it is important not to force anything!

-Keep in mind that your hands want this position; they "like it" since it is both the most relaxed and give you the most strength and control.
+Keep in mind that your hands want this position.
+They "like it" since it is both the most relaxed position and gives you the most strength and control.

 Here is how to gradually build your awareness of a proper hand position:

 Oh, and yes- Remember to keep your fingernails short!
-Paint them any color you like, but to learn proper piano technique you need short nails, no exceptions! :)
+Paint them any color you like, but to learn the proper piano technique, you need short nails, no exceptions! :)